Call the Disease Control phone line at 240-777-1755 from 8:00 A.M.. – 4:00 P.M.. Monday through Friday.

-Report an animal bite to Montgomery County Animal Services at 240-773-4900.
+Report an animal bite to Montgomery County Animal Services at 240-773-5900.
 Disease Control staff work closely with Animal Services when animal bites occur.
 Animal Services will handle the animal.
-Disease Control counsels and does a risk assessment for the persons who may have been exposed to rabies.
+Disease Control counsels and does a risk assessment for the person(s) who may have been exposed to rabies.

 2. What if my neighbor’s dog bites me?